 Deploy a simple BCDR solution

-By using the Site Recovery service, one can setup and manage a replication failure in Azure portal.
+By using the Site Recovery service, one can set up and manage a replication failure in the Azure portal.

 Replicate Azure VMs

 The site can be easily replicated on your Azure VMS by setting up your BCDR strategy.
 So basically it will follow the process that you have configured.

 Further the same can be replicated on-premises VMs and physical servers to Azure.

 So while the Site recovery does it’s an activity, i.e. replicating the application and it’s data.
 The replicated application data is stored in Azure storage.
 During this process, the data is not at all affected.

 RTOs and RPOs

 Based on these points, the application is replicated and this can be managed by further integrating with Azure Traffic Manager.